fluid-cloudnative/fluid/docs/en/operation/tiered_locality_schedule.md

 However, in some cases, if the data cached nodes cannot be scheduled with the application Pod, the Pod will be scheduled to a node closer to the data cached nodes, such as on the same zone, its read and write performance will be better than in different zones.

-Fluid supports configuring tiered locality information in K8s clusters, which can be found in the 'tiered conf.yaml' file of Fluid's Helm Chart.
+Fluid supports configuring tiered locality information in K8s clusters, which is stored in the configmap named 'webhook-plugins' in fluid system namespace. file of Fluid's Helm Chart.

 The following is a specific example, assuming that the K8s cluster has locality information for zones and regions, achieving the following goals: